Dr. Jackson and Experienced Ear Professionals: Top Ear Care in Orange County Exclusively for 25 Years

 Custom Swim and Musician Plugs

 Tests alone do not improve disorders.
-Physician expertise, clinical skills, and the medical license to write prescriptions and orders are tools for excellent results.
+Physician expertise, clinical skills, and the medical license to write prescriptions for medications and orders for imaging and blood tests are key to pinpointing problems for insightful treatment and top results.

 Otologic Disorders We Treat:

 Acoustic Neuroma: Benign growth arising from the hearing and balance nerve deep to the inner ear.
 Symptoms include slowly progressive imbalance, unilateral tinnitus, dizziness, and asymmetric hearing loss.